There’s nothing like the convenience and freedom of having a car at your disposal when traveling, but it can definitely add to the cost of a trip.

 6. Booking Early

-Rental car companies often keep a limited number of cars in their fleets.
+Reserving a car as soon as you know your travel dates can be a money-wise move.
+Here’s why: Rental car companies often keep a limited number of cars in their fleets.
 As a result, they need to estimate demand several weeks ahead of time.
+To encourage customers to book early and help them manage their pool of vehicles, they may offer lower rates when you reserve in advance vs. last-minute.

 If you do book early, consider searching prices again right before your trip.

-Before you book, you may want to read through the cancellation policy, and make sure there is no penalty for cancelling.
+Before you book, you may want to read through the cancellation policy and make sure there is no penalty for canceling.

 Prices of rental cars can fluctuate based on demand, and these fluctuations can sometimes be significant.